ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.

+After the code executes c is equal to 5
+= is an assignment operator; it will assign whatever is on the right hand side to what is on the left hand side (such as a variable)
++ is an addition operator; it will add whatever is on the right side to what is on the left side, sometimes doing type conversions to do so.

 ## Question 3